 There are two main ways of running this event: either by paying a specialist to deliver the entertainment for you, or by purchasing a DIY race-night pack online.
 Funds are raised by charging an admission fee, offering a hot meal, running a bar, seeking sponsors, selling jockey slots and from bets in the tote.

-- Choose a date and time for your event, book your school hall and send out a 'save the date' notification to parents.
-Recruit volunteers - as you will require a compere on the night, plus people to run the tote, serve food and drinks and sell raffle tickets.
-Approach local businesses about sponsoring each round and ask whether they can also donate prizes for the winners - explain exactly what coverage they will get in return (i.e. announcements by compere, details on race cards, coverage in letters home to parents, etc).
+- Two months before: Choose a date and time for your event, book your school hall and send out a ‘save the date’ notification to parents.
+Recruit volunteers – as you will require a compere on the night, plus people to run the tote, serve food and drinks and sell raffle tickets.
+Approach local businesses about sponsoring each round and ask whether they can also donate prizes for the winners – explain exactly what coverage they will get in return (i.e. announcements by compere, details on race cards, coverage in letters home to parents, etc).
 If running a raffle or auction, seek prizes for these too.
 Decide whether you will serve food, and if this will be prepared on the premises or delivered by a local restaurant.
 If providing food, include this in the ticket price and invite people to pre-order, noting any dietary requirements.
 Alternatively, ask guests to bring their own food and provide extra rubbish bags.
 Start selling tickets for £3-5 each, or up to £10 if providing food.
 Encourage class reps to fill a table.

-- Finalise any refreshments and food that you're providing and agree who will be in charge of buying the stock and serving on the night.
+- Two weeks before: Finalise any refreshments and food that you’re providing and agree who will be in charge of buying the stock and serving on the night.
 Any sale or supply of alcohol, even if included in the ticket price, will require a TEN.
 Submit an application to your local council at least ten working days before your event.

-- Pick up your cash floats and arrive early to set up your venue.
+- On the day: Pick up your cash floats and arrive early to set up your venue.
 If running a raffle or auction, encourage guests to buy tickets or place bids as they arrive, then announce the winners at the end.
 Once guests have arrived, get your compere to explain how the evening will work.
 Present prizes and cash winnings at the end of each race.
 At the end of the night, draw the raffle, if running one, and encourage everyone to put betting slips and other rubbish in the bins provided!

 Race night tips and advice